Schobbish/9oclock/README.md

 ### `delete <index>`
 Deletes the widget at the index.
 The top widget has index 0.
 There is no way to delete by id.

+### `done`
+Unfocuses the textarea.

+### `stop!`
+Stop updating widgets.
+This is only meant for as a debugging tool.

+### `restart`
+Start updating widgets again.
+Only works if widgets are currently stopped.
+Any timers, stopwatches, etc. will update as if they never stopped if they were not stopped before the `stop!` command was issued.

 ## Widgets
 There are various clock-related things which you can have on the page.
 Summon each by issuing the `create <widget>` command.
 Some widgets accept additional arguments.